 Internships are unpaid, but academic credit may be available.

-Please send a resume, cover letter, and writing sample (no more than 5 pages) by the appropriate deadline to Daniela Alulema, Administrative Coordinator, at email@example.com.
+Please send a resume, cover letter, and writing sample (no more than 5 pages) by the appropriate deadline to Daniela Alulema, Program Director, at [email protected].
 Please include “Archives Intern” in the subject line.

 Fall 2020: July 6, 2020